Advanced Hepatobiliary & Liver Surgery Care

 Surgical Planning

-Detailed surgical planning ensures safe removal of tumors while maintaining adequate liver function and minimizing postoperative risks.
+Detailed surgical planning ensures safe tumor removal while preserving adequate liver function and minimizing postoperative risks.

-Dr Vaibhav Kumar has extensive experience in hepatobiliary surgery and liver transplantation, managing complex liver tumors and bile duct diseases requiring advanced surgical expertise.
+Dr Vaibhaw Kumar has extensive experience in hepatobiliary surgery and liver transplantation, managing complex liver tumors, bile duct diseases, and advanced hepatobiliary conditions requiring specialized surgical expertise.

 Patients with hepatobiliary cancers or complex liver conditions often require coordinated care involving hepatology, oncology, radiology, anesthesia, and critical care teams.
-At Paras Health, Gurugram, multidisciplinary collaboration allows comprehensive treatment planning and individualized surgical care.
+At Paras Health, Gurugram, a multidisciplinary approach enables comprehensive treatment planning and individualized surgical care.

 Key Clinical Expertise